mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return A_coeffs
 ```

-We see that this is simply done by essentially treating the values as coefficients followed by a scaling.
-See any standard textbook for details.
+Here however we may feel a stronger impact of the constraints implied by the FFT: while we can use zero coefficients to "patch up" the coefficient representation of a lower degree polynomial to make its length match our target length `N` but keeping its identity, we cannot simply add e.g. zero pairs to a point-value representation as it may change the implicit least degree polynomial; as we will see in the next blog post this has implications for our application to secret sharing if we also want to use the FFT for reconstruction.

 ## Algorithm for power of 3

-Unsurprisingly there is nothing in the principles behind the FFT algorithm only means it will only work for powers of 2, and other bases can indeed be used as well.
-Luckily perhaps, since this plays a big part in our application to secret sharing as we will see later.
+Unsurprisingly there is nothing in the principles behind the FFT that means it will only work for powers of 2, and other bases can indeed be used as well.
+Luckily perhaps, since this plays a big part in our application to secret sharing as we will see below.

-To make the FFT algorithm for powers of 3 we instead split `A` into it into three polynomials `B`, `C`, and `D` such that `A(x) = B(x^3) + x * C(x^3) + x^2 * D(x^3)`.
-And in our recursive call we use the cube of `omega` instead of the square.
-The number of coefficients `N` must of course now also be a power of 3. **todo check everywhere: by letting the upper coefficients be zero we still have freedom to pick a degree**
+To adapt the FFT algorithm to powers of 3 we instead assume that the list of coefficients of `A` has such a length, and split it into three polynomials `B`, `C`, and `D` such that `A(x) = B(x^3) + x * C(x^3) + x^2 * D(x^3)`.
+As seen, we then use the cube of `omega` in the recursive calls instead of the square.

 ```python
 def fft3_forward(A_coeffs, omega):